friends-of-presta/security-advisories/_posts/2023-09-04-deserialization-untrusted-data-CWE-502-part2.md

 | `readfile` | `touch` | `unlink` | `stat` |
 | `getimagesize` | `imagecreatefrom(jpeg|gif|png)` | | |

-This other article show how to [disguise a phar as a jpeg file](https://www.nc-lp.com/blog/disguise-phar-packages-as-images).
+This other article shows how to [disguise a phar as a jpeg file](https://www.nc-lp.com/blog/disguise-phar-packages-as-images).

-So, an attacker can craft a perfect image with mime type, extensions, ... validations and exploit the implicit deserialization by adding a malicious payload.
+So, an attacker can craft a perfect image with mime type, extensions, ... validations and exploit the implicit unserialization by adding a malicious payload.

 ### Proof of concept